antistoopmode/antistoopmode.github.io/docs/hs2_stats.md

 Increases the the damage of all Spell Skills and the Spell part of all Hybrid Skills.
 The stat "[Magic/Cold/Fire/Poison/Lightning] Skill Damage" increases the the [Magic/Cold/Fire/Poison/Lightning] damage of Spell Skills and the Spell part of Hybrid Skills.

-TODO:
-{: .label .label-red }
-- CLARIFY IF SKILL DAMANGE AND [Damage Type] SKILL DAMAGE SCALES ADDITIVILY OR MULTIPLICATIVELY

 ### Target Defense Ignored
 Ignores a percent of enemy defense rating when attacking, resulting in higher chance of hitting the enemy.

-Notes:
-- 100% of Target Defense Ignored will result in completely ignoring the Defense Rating of the enemy.
+100% of Target Defense Ignored will result in completely ignoring the Defense Rating of the enemy.
 In that case, only the enemy level and your Attack Rating will determine if you are able to hit your target.

 ### Chance for a Deadly Blow
 Chance to deal Double Damage when striking an enemy.